klyw1998/Multi-Robot-Systems/README.md

 # Multi-Robot-Systems
-This 30-week course is a combination of some robotics, learning-based control, and game theory courses from Stanford, UC Berkeley, Cambridge, UBC, and McGill.
+This 30-week course is a combination of some robotics, SLAM, reinforcement learning, and game theory topics, which are related to MRS.